 Renovation of the Luweero mass graves

+Luweero Triangle mass graves are a somber reminder of the atrocities committed during the Ugandan Bush War (1981-1986).
+The Luweero Triangle is located in Luweero District, approximately 75 km (47 miles) northwest of Kampala, Uganda’s capital city.
 During the Ugandan Bush War, the National Resistance Army (NRA), led by Yoweri Museveni, fought against the government of President Milton Obote.

 The Luweero Triangle was a key battleground, and thousands of civilians were killed, disappeared, or forcibly displaced during the conflict.
 It’s estimated that there are over 200 mass graves in the Luweero Triangle, containing the remains of thousands of people.
 Many of the graves are unmarked, making it difficult for families to locate their loved ones.

+Memorials and museums have been established in the Luweero Triangle to honor the victims and provide a space for reflection and remembrance.
 Efforts are being made to preserve the history of the Luweero Triangle and the Ugandan Bush War, to ensure that the lessons of the past are not forgotten and in recent years, efforts have been made to exhume and rebury the remains in designated cemeteries.

 The Luweero Triangle mass graves serve as a reminder of the need for reconciliation and justice in Uganda, and the importance of addressing the root causes of conflict.
 There, you can also learn all about the struggle for power in Uganda.
 It is an important destination for anyone interested in the political history of Uganda.
+Luweero is the last major town on the you way to Ziwa Rhino Sanctuary in Nakasongola.